mixpanel/docs/pages/docs/analysis/boards.md

 Sharing and permissions are set at the board level, and all reports saved on a board inherit the same set of sharing and permissions settings of that board.

 In the sharing process, you can choose the permissions level granted to the individual with whom you're sharing the board.
 Teammates with access to a board can either be Viewers (any changes made will not be saved) or Editors (changes made will be saved).
-[Click here](/docs/analysis/boards#permissions) to learn more about permissions.

 As with sharing, setting a user's permission level on a board will give them the same permission level for all reports on that board.